AxonIQ/code-samples/serialization-avro/README.md

 in `src/main/avro` directory.

-Here is an example for `CardIssuedEvent` event:
+Here is an example schema for the `CardIssuedEvent` event:

 ```avroschema
 {